 Use of grant funds

 Grant funds can be used only to cover direct expenses connected with preserving, inventorying, arranging, describing, or cataloging appropriate collections.
+Funds may be used for digitization projects of appropriate scale and significance.
 Expenses may include archival materials and staff salaries/benefits but not equipment (computers, software, etc.) or overhead.

 To apply, send the following materials by mail, fax, or email: